Harkirat9711/pizza_store/README.md

 To login visit : http://localhost:8080/pizza

-Try logging in with init user accounts which were already created by initdb.sql in Step 2.
-Some users to log in with username/password are: root/root

 Testing Login with test accounts

 Some accounts are pre-setup by initdb.sql and their credentials are: